Chia-Network/chips/CHIPs/chip-evanwinget-titled-cat.md

 ## Abstract

-A **Titled CAT** is a Chia Asset Token (CAT) that carries a verifiable, immutable, on-chain *title*: a name, a ticker, content hashes, a creator DID, and supply commitments, anchored in a single on-chain object and bound to the token by construction.
-Today an NFT carries its identity on-chain (name, creator DID, content hash) while a CAT carries none (a CAT's identity lives off-chain in indexers).
-Titled CAT closes this asymmetry: it gives any CAT (both divisible fungibles and indivisible editioned assets) the same on-chain, immutable, DID-rooted identity that NFTs already enjoy, without a registry.
+A **Titled CAT** is a Chia Asset Token (CAT) that carries a verifiable, immutable, on-chain *title*: a name, a ticker, content hashes, a creator DID, and supply commitments, bound to the token by construction.
+An NFT carries its identity on-chain (name, creator DID, content hash) while a CAT carries none, relying on off-chain indexers.
+Titled CAT closes this asymmetry, giving any CAT (divisible fungibles and indivisible editioned assets alike) the same immutable, DID-rooted on-chain identity an NFT has, without a registry.

 The standard is **additive and opt-in**.
 Titled CATs do not modify, deprecate, or compete with CAT2.
 An ordinary CAT remains the right choice for any token that wants mutable branding or no identity at all.
 Titled CAT introduces no new consensus rules, no new CLVM operators, and only one new puzzle: the **Title Singleton** inner puzzle which composes CAT2, the CHIP-40 `everything_with_singleton` TAIL, the CHIP-56 Fee Layer (for optional royalties), and the CHIP-38 revocation layer (for optional revocability).